nmokey/klein-bottle/docs/index.markdown

 ![variables](/assets/images/variables.png){:width="100%"}

 It's important to note that all the Klein bottles we see are 2D manifolds immersed in 3D space so we can visualize them.
 In their "true form," they need to live in 4 dimensions so that they can pass through themselves without a hole - they have no self-intersection (also called a *nexus*).
-But here's an idea: what if I wanted to break my brain and consider 4d parametrizations of Klein bottles and their 3d embedded counterparts to try to get a glimpse of what Klein Bottles *should* look like?
+But here's an idea: what if I wanted to break my brain and consider 4D parametrizations of Klein bottles and their 3D-immersed counterparts to try to get a glimpse of what Klein Bottles *should* look like?

 Let's use the figure-8 immersion, because it's cool.
 It looks like topologists woke up one day with a mission to be as spinny as possible: they chose the spinnest shape and spun it around a central axis, while also spinning that shape about its own center.